Now I Am Rich

-Now I Am Rich (Spanish: Ahora soy rico) is a 1952 Mexican drama film directed by Rogelio A. González and starring Pedro Infante, Marga López and Antonio Aguilar.
+Now I Am Rich (Spanish: Ahora soy rico) is a 1952 Mexican drama film directed by Rogelio A. González and starring Pedro Infante, Marga López and Irma Dorantes.
+It is the sequel to the film of the same year, Un rincón cerca del cielo, in which also appeared Antonio Aguilar and participed Silvia Pinal.

 The film's sets were designed by the art director Jorge Fernández.